ambielecki/dwa15-fall2018/laravel/db-production.md

 ## 4. Create a new MySQL user
 Next, we'll create a new MySQL user that will be used to connect to your databases from your Laravel apps.

 While still in the MySQL command line we'll run the following command to create a new user.
 Before running this command, note the following:
-1. The username is `dwa` (short for *Dynamic Web Applications* - we'll use this user for all your databases in this class, which is why we're not naming it specific to any one app).
+1. The username is `dwa` (short for *Dynamic Web Applications* - we'll use this user for all your databases in this course, which is why we're not naming it specific to any one app).
-2. The password is `your-password-here` - change to a password of your choosing.
+2. The password is `your-password-here`; can change this to a password of your choosing.

 ```
 CREATE USER 'dwa'@'localhost' IDENTIFIED BY 'your-password-here';